titanix/Bonet_XXI/Readme.md

 *Chữ quốc* first, then *chữ nôm*, as in the original dictionary.
 Compound words belonging to an entry are placed a the file were the corresponding headword belong even if appearing on the next page.

+## License

+This work is placed under Creative Commons Attribution 4.0 International ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)) license.

+Prefered attribution form is:
+Original data compiled by Jean Bonet.
+Digitized by Louis Lecailliez.

 ## Notes

 View file [notes.txt](notes.txt).